George Atkinson (safety): Playing career

-Atkinson was drafted 190th overall in the 1968 NFL/AFL draft.
+Atkinson was drafted 190th overall in the seventh round of the 1968 NFL/AFL draft.
 He started his career as a cornerback / kick returner.
-Facing the Buffalo Bills on September 15 during his rookie season, he scored an 86 yard touchdown on a punt return.
+Facing the Buffalo Bills on September 15 during his rookie season, he scored an 86-yard touchdown on a punt return.
 He returned five total punts during the game for 205 yards, an NFL record at the time, (along with one kick return for 25 yards) in the win.
 On offense for the season, he returned 36 punts for 490 yards and two touchdowns (all AFL highs) while returning 32 kicks for 802 yards.
 On defense, he had four interceptions for 66 yards and a touchdown.
 He would do returns on and off for the next seven years to go with his defense, although never as much as before; he returned 112 punts and 44 kicks combined in the years after 1968 for one total touchdown and 2,323 yards.

 He was named an AFL All-Star in his first two seasons in the AFL.
-He would average around three interceptions in every season he played, having as many as 4 (1971, 1972, 1974–1975) and as little as 2 (1969, 1977).
+For his career he averaged about three interceptions per game.
+He had as many as 4 interceptions in a season (1971, 1972, 1974–1975), and as little as 2 (1969, 1977).
 In 1974 he had 3 interceptions against Cleveland.
 He ranks fifth on the Raiders all-time interception list with 30.

 Later, Atkinson became part of a formidable safety duo with Jack Tatum when he was drafted in 1971.
 This was part of the "Soul Patrol", the defensive backfield of the Oakland Raiders during the 1970s that was well known for its physicality.
 The group consisted of Atkinson, Jack Tatum, Skip Thomas, and hall of famer Willie Brown.
 Atkinson spent 10 seasons with the Raiders before finishing his career with the Denver Broncos, spending one season with the team.
 He played in 144 games.

 In a regular-season game in 1976 vs. the Pittsburgh Steelers, the Raiders' arch-rival, Atkinson hit an unsuspecting Lynn Swann in the back of the head with a forearm smash, even though the ball had not been thrown to Swann.
 The hit rendered Swann unconscious with a concussion.
 Atkinson had also hit Swann in a similar manner in the previous season's AFC Championship game, which also gave Swann a concussion.
 After the second incident, Steelers' coach Chuck Noll referred to Atkinson as part of the "criminal element" in football.
 Atkinson subsequently filed a $2 million defamation lawsuit against Noll and the Steelers, which Atkinson lost.